 - a) Working documents: - 1) Preparation of committee drafts, arranging for their distribution and the treatment of the comments received; - 2) Preparation of enquiry drafts and text for the circulation of the final draft International Standards or publication of International Standards; - 3) Ensuring the equivalence of the English and French texts, if necessary with the assistance of other National Bodies that are able and willing to take responsibility for the language versions concerned.
-(See also 1.11 and the respective Supplements to the ISO/IEC Directives); - b) Project management - 1) Assisting in the establishment of priorities and target dates for each project; - 2) Notifying the names, etc. of all working group and maintenance team convenors and project leaders to the office of the CEO;
+(See also 1.11 and the respective Supplements to the ISO/IEC Directives).